 Project Rise helps students experiencing homelessness stay in school and on track.
 A collaboration among Akron Public Schools, local shelters and the community, Project Rise empowers students and families to improve the quality of their lives through educational, cultural and community support services and resources.

 The Salvation Army, an international movement, is an evangelical part of the universal Christian Church.
 Its message is based on the Bible.
 Its ministry is motivated by the love of God.
 Its mission is to preach the gospel of Jesus Christ and to meet human needs in His name without discrimination.
 The Salvation Army not only provides for basic needs such as food, clothing and shelter but also invests its time in the human spirit by offering counseling, education programs, recovery/support programs, and spiritual support for those willing to accept it.

-SCCS is committed to the safety, permanency and well-being of all children served, in partnership with families and the community.
+SCCS is a public child welfare agency committed to the safety, permanency and well-being of all children served, in partnership with families and the community.

-Tarry House, Inc. will provide quality consumer-driven and family-supported residential recovery services to assist persons with severe mental illness to maximize independence”.
+Tarry House, Inc. provides quality consumer-driven and family-supported residential recovery services to assist persons with severe mental illness to maximize independence.

 United Way envisions a community where all individuals and families achieve their human potential through education, financial stability and healthy lives.